Reap the Harvest on Blockchain: A Survey of Yield Farming Protocols: Introduction

 In this paper, we present a systemic examination of yield farming protocols.
 We first inspect yield farming protocols from the perspective of \ac{defi} architecture and posit them as an aggregation-level component that interact with lower-level primitives in \ac{defi} (see \autoref{sec:background}).
-We then synthesize a action-state framework of yield farming operations, and extract yield farming protocols' features such as pool structure and accepted token types as well as their variations (see \autoref{sec:preliminaries}).
-We further identify and simulate three typical yield farming strategies in \autoref{sec:formalization}.
-With our established model framework, we characterize top yield farming protocols such as Yearn Finance, Harvest Finance and Pickle Finance, and describe their workings comparatively in \autoref{sec:comparison}.
-Finally, we argue that yield farming protocols are still associated with both security and economic risks (see \autoref{sec:yieldrisks}) and provide a through literature review for interested readers (see \autoref{sec:relatedwork}).
-Of a particular note here is that this paper is an extended version of work published in~\cite{Cousaert2021}.
+We then synthesize an action-state framework of yield farming operations, and extract yield farming protocols' features such as pool structure and accepted token types as well as their variations (see \autoref{sec:preliminaries}).
+With our established model framework, we characterize top yield farming protocols such as Yearn Finance, Harvest Finance and Pickle Finance.
+We argue that yield farming protocols are still associated with both security and economic risks (see \autoref{sec:yieldrisks}) and provide a through literature review for interested readers (see \autoref{sec:relatedwork}).
+In Appendix, we present simulations on three typical yield farming strategies in \autoref{sec:formalization}, and describe the workings of top yield aggregators comparatively in \autoref{sec:comparison}.
+Of a particular note here is that this paper is an updated and extended version of work published in~\cite{Cousaert2021}.